deepakkum21/Docker/kubernetes.md

         - Take care that your **Pod network must not overlap with any of the host networks**: you are likely to see problems if there is any overlap.
 (If you find a collision between your network plugin's preferred Pod network and some of your host networks, you should think of a suitable CIDR block to use instead, then use that during `kubeadm init` with `--pod-network-cidr` and as a replacement in your network plugin's YAML).

-    8.  `kubeadm init --pod-network-cidr=10.244.0.0/16 --apiserver-advertise-address=<static-ip-address-mkubemaster>` has to be run in master node
+    8.  `kubeadm init --pod-network-cidr=10.244.0.0/16 --apiserver-advertise-address=<static-ip-address-mkubemaster> --ignore-preflight-errors=all` has to be run in master node

 6. Once the master is initialized and before joining the worker nodes to the master, we must ensure that the network pre-requisites are met.
 A normal network connectivity between the systems is not SUFFICIENT for this.
 Kubernetes requires a `special network between the master and worker nodes which is called as a` **`POD network`**.